Bruce Edgar: Life after playing career

 In 1981, Bruce Edgar was professional for the Hyde team which won the Central Lancashire League championship.

-Edgar has since become involved with the Gordon Grade Cricket Club in Sydney.
+He was later involved with the Gordon Grade Cricket Club in Sydney.
 He coached the A.W.
-Greenshield team in the 2010–11 season and has continued to play an integral role in the running of the club.
+Greenshield team in the 2010–11 season.

 In August 2013, Edgar returned to his homeland to take up the part-time position of General Manager national selection with New Zealand Cricket.
 His main role would be to coordinate a selection panel that would report to head coach Mike Hesson.
 Edgar resigned from his position in May 2015.
 While reduced work and pay, as well as lack of support from the board were key reasons, Edgar also mentioned the less-than-hospitable experiences at the 2015 Cricket World Cup, including having to sit with the wives and girlfriends of the Australian players during the final, a situation he described as "awkward".
 The following month, Edgar was appointed Head Coach of Wellington on a three-year contract, replacing Jamie Siddons.